Northeast of Downtown

 Northeast Minneapolis has enjoyed a well-deserved streak of popularity, driven by its art scene and supporting events, excellent leisure dining, and its growing profile as a pleasant place to live.

 Artistic pursuits aside, the area’s primary appeal is the lively nightlife and gorgeous paths along the riverfront, which not only bring in the locals, but compel not-so-locals to travel great distances for an airy table or lazy stroll.

-Drink It In
+Drink It In on Main Street

 If you enjoy a whiff of history with your food and beverages, get thee to Pracna on Main, opened circa 1890, making it Minneapolis’ oldest, continually running tavern and café.
 Common ownership means you can bring your wine over to the first-run films in the neighboring St. Anthony Main Theater.

 The riverfront’s Main Street is lined with terraces with outdoor seating, from where one can watch the world go by on the pedestrian and bike paths as well as the occasional classic car on the cobblestone street.
 Among these options is the tranquil Aster Café, where their outstanding food and happy hour make it a prime first date locale.
 The happy hour at Wilde Café & Spirits, situated in a Victorian dining room that would make Oscar proud, is also notably generous.
 They serve individual pizzas and sandwiches or just stop in for a cup of refreshing gelato.